AutoIt

 AutoIt /ɔːtoʊ ɪt/ is a freeware programming language for Microsoft Windows.
 In its earliest release, it was primarily intended to create automation scripts (sometimes called macros) for Microsoft Windows programs but has since grown to include enhancements in both programming language design and overall functionality.

 The scripting language in AutoIt 1 and 2 was statement-driven and designed primarily for simulating user interaction.
 From version 3 onward, the AutoIt syntax is similar to that found in the BASIC family of languages.
 In this form, AutoIt is a general-purpose, third-generation programming language with a classical data model and a variant data type that can store several types of data, including arrays.

 An AutoIt automation script can be converted into a compressed, stand-alone executable which can be run on computers even if they do not have the AutoIt interpreter installed.
 A wide range of function libraries (known as UDFs, or "User Defined Functions") are also included as standard or are available from the website to add specialized functionality.
 AutoIt is also distributed with an IDE based on the free SciTE editor.
 The compiler and help text are fully integrated and provide a de facto standard environment for developers using AutoIt.

 History

+License

 AutoIt1 and AutoIt2 were closed-source projects, and had a very different syntax than AutoIt3, whose syntax is more like VBScript and BASIC.

 AutoIt3 was initially free and open-source, licensed under the terms of the GNU General Public License, with its initial public release 3.0.100 in February 2004, and had open-source releases in March 2004 and August 2004.
 Version 3.0.102, released in August 2004, was initially open-source, but by January 2005 was distributed as closed-source.
 Subsequent releases, starting from the February 2005 release of version 3.1.0, were all closed-source.
-Version 3.1.0 was also the first release with support for GUI scripts.